lorrainescanlon/brendan-the-navigator/README.md

 - It was also discovered that the form radio buttons did not behave as expected.
   This was due to assigning unique names to the buttons, this was resolved by giving them both the same name.
 - Problems were encountered when applying the media query to change the layout of the timeline for larger screens.
-  The timeline ruler and containers were displaying correctly, but the exisiting circles for some containers were not being re organised so duplicate circles were beig displayed.
+  The timeline ruler and containers were displaying correctly, but the exisiting circles for some containers were not being re organised so duplicate circles were being displayed.
 With some assistance from tutor support a line of code `left;auto` was added to set the items to default.

 ### Unfixed Bugs
 - When running the voyage.html code through the validator it returns the following warning.

   ![HTML Validator Error](docs/images/validatorwarning.PNG)
   No headings are needed in this section so it as been left for now.